dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 ### Test requirements

 - The tests should validate the functional behavior and robustness of the component based on the component specification, reflecting the scenarios from the test plan
-- The tests must run successfully as part of the continuous integration of `components-contrib` repository
+- The tests must run successfully as part of the continuous integration of the `components-contrib` repository

 ## Component certification process